 What was the genesis of the ONE concept?

-For the past four years, a Fundraising Task Force and Steering Committee composed of Parents’ Club, EFO and school district leadership researched and evaluated options for improving Orinda’s approach to raising funds for local schools.
+For the past four years, a Fundraising Task Force and Steering Committee composed of Parents’ Club, Educational Foundation of Orinda (EFO), and school district leadership researched and evaluated options for improving Orinda’s approach to raising funds for local schools.
 These volunteers studied other high performing school districts in our area and the most successful school foundations in California including Moraga, Lafayette, Piedmont, Hillsborough, Tiburon, Palo Alto, Burlingame, Manhattan Beach and others.
 They found that virtually all successful school foundations utilize a single overarching school foundation acting as the primary fundraising entity rather than an approach led by parent groups at each school.
 School districts that moved from school-by-school fundraising to a streamlined model consistently reported impressive growth in annual funds raised, expanded sources of revenue beyond parent donations, growing endowments for a self-sustaining funding source, increased efficiency resulting from elimination of redundant systems and procedures and decreased reliance on parent volunteer support for fundraising.
 Based on this research and the resulting recommendations, EFO and each of the Parents’ Clubs negotiated and approved an agreement establishing the goals, process and timeline for transitioning to a new fundraising model under ONE.

 Will my donation still go to support my school?

 YES.
 Parent donations from each school will benefit that school and will be controlled by the Parents’ Club for that school.

 What will happen to Parents’ Club supported programs at my school like after school childcare, enrichment classes and school lunch programs?

 These programs will continue uninterrupted and remain under the control of each Parents’ Club.